Dan Larhammar

 Dan Larhammar was appointed professor of molecular cell biology in the Faculty of Medicine at Uppsala University in 1994.
 He was elected to the Royal Swedish Academy of Sciences in 2007 and served as president of the Academy 2018-2022.
 He is a fellow of the International Science Council and a member of the European Academy.
 He has a strong interest in the distinction of science versus pseudoscience and has also investigated research fraud.

-The research will be pursued in two lines to explore the mechanisms of learning and memory.
+The research is pursued along two lines to explore the mechanisms of learning and memory.
 One line is focused on different types of glutamate receptors and their intricate regulation by several proteins.
-The other line aims to unveil the functional roles of glycosaminoglycans such as heparan sulfate and chondroitin sulfate in learning and ageing.
-Transgenic zebrafish and mouse models are utilized along with studies in cultured cells.
+Genetically modified zebrafish are generated for behavioural studies of learning and long-term memory.
+The other line of research aims to resolve the evolution of important neuronal gene families in vertebrates, especially in relation to the genome doublings at the origin of vertebrates.

-Single-cell RNA-seq analyses identify cell populations and genes involved in long-term memory.
-Spatial transcriptomic analyses identify key molecules expressed in the brain regions relevant to learning and memory.
-Behavioral memory studies are done using wildtype and genetically modified zebrafish.
-The mechanics of Alzheimers disease are investigated using both mouse and zebrafish as model systems.
+Zebrafish reporter gene constructs and single-cell RNA-seq analyses will identify cell populations and genes involved in long-term memory.
+Spatial transcriptomic analyses will identify key molecules expressed in the brain regions relevant to learning and memory.
+Molecular interactions between proteins will be studied using cultured cells.

 Selected recent publications(All publications in the web https://www.uu.se/en/contact-and-organisation/staff?query=N96-4750)